phasegenomics/FALCON-Phase/README.md

 4. Phew!
 Take a deep breath, you're almost done.

 5a.
 Run the `snakemake` pipeline locally.
-To do so, on my computer, I need to be in a python 3.6 virtual environment with numPy libraries loaded.
+To do so, on my computer, I need to be in a python 3.6 virtual environment with `NumPy` libraries loaded.
 This differs between machines, so you'll need to get that sorted out.
 Here's the command to run the FALCON-Phase snakemake pipeline:

 ```
 (py36)$ snakemake -s snakefile --verbose -p